-The product is for single use only and must not be used by other patients.
+The product is for single use only and must not be used in other patients.

 Application, monitoring and removal

 The cervical pessary is inserted in a lithotomy position.
 It is vital that the curvature of the pessary and the smaller diameter show upwards so that the larger diameter is supported by the pelvic floor.
 The pessary can be folded and then be placed into the vaginal fornix.
 Thereby the cervix should be located within the upper circumference.
 After the first application the patient should be re-examined within a week, whereby the position of the device should be checked and it should be documented whether the cervix is still surrounded by the upper circumference.
 For the duration of the treatment the patient should be treated by the same healthcare provider, preferable in a so called “preterm birth clinic”.

 Before removal, the cervix should be carefully pushed back before pulling.
-If a pessary is “stuck” due to edema or contractions it is better to cut the whole silicone ring (e.g. with scissors used for episiotomy) instead of violently pulling and risking cervical lesions.
+If a pessary is “stuck” due to edema or contractions it is better to cut the whole device (e.g. with scissors used for episiotomy) instead of violently pulling and risking cervical lesions.
 In any case of bleeding or painful contractions a speculum examination should be performed.

 Under normal conditions, the pessary should be removed at around 37 weeks in asymptomatic patients.
-In cases of blood loss it may be changed and cleaned in between, but in general, manipulations are better avoided.
-In all patients with premature rupture of membranes and signs of chorioamnionitis, vaginal blood loss and severe painful contractions the pessary should be removed to avoid cervical lesions or ascending infection.
+In all patients with premature rupture of membranes and signs of chorioamnionitis, vaginal blood loss or painful contractions the pessary should be removed to avoid cervical lesions or ascending infection.

-Transvaginal sonographic examinations help to identify the cervical shape and length but the visualization of transvaginal sonography may be impaired by the pessary and the transducer better has to be directed best on the anterior or towards the posterior part of the pessary.
-The position of the pessary can easily be controlled manually during routine controls.
+Transvaginal sonographic examinations help to identify the cervical shape and length but the visualization of transvaginal sonography may be impaired by the pessary and the transducer should to be directed on the anterior or below the posterior part of the pessary lip.
+The position of the pessary can clinicaly be controlled during routine controls.